PhilT/machines/README.markdown

 * `test`     - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them'
 * `build`    - Asks some questions then builds your chosen machine'

+== Warnings
+You might see something one of the following while upgrading/installing packages:
+    debconf: Unable to initialise frontend: Dialog
+    WARNING: Failed to parse default value
+    update-rc.d: warning: unattended-upgrades start runlevel arguments

+These are all known issues and nothing to worry about

+== TODO

+* Add :abort => true to abort on failed check
+* Add asynchronous ssh so output can be piped live
+* Add timer
+* Add checking of return values
+* More logging needed on initialization

 Note on Patches/Pull Requests
 ---------------------------------------